Ahmadmansoor/AdvancedScript/README.md

 	5- edit script onfly.
 	6- enable to define array with range like z[n].
 	7- writestr Function.
+	8- run from anyware in the script.
+	9- rest variables list in case maintenance.
+	10- insert rows as much as you need.
+	11- insert from clipboard replace all script.
+	12- insert from clipboard inside the script.
+	13- copy separated lines to used in other script.
+	14- insert description with confusing ;).

 - version 2.0:
       1-all numbers are hex numbers.